godatadriven/evol/README.md

 the goal of this library is to automate these parts.
 In fact, you can expect the code for these algorithms to look something like this.

-A speudo-example of what is decribed about looks a bit like this:
+A pseudo-example of what is decribed about looks a bit like this:

     import random
     from evol import Population, Evolution